maxio-com/ab-java-sdk/doc/controllers/payment-profiles.md

 | 422 | Unprocessable Entity (WebDAV) | [`ErrorListResponseException`](../../doc/models/error-list-response-exception.md) |

-# Update Subscription Group Default Payment Profile
+# Change Subscription Group Default Payment Profile

 This will change the default payment profile on the subscription group to the existing payment profile with the id specified.